cheikhshift/db/readme.md

 ## Retrieve model

 The following query will return one object.
 Within the Find function you may use all of the usual Mongo DB query functions.
 Remember to add strings even around `$` prefixed parameters.
 The following example will retrieve one result.
-Any struct field is converted to lower case on database save, when performing a query type struct field names without capital letters.
+Any interface field is converted to lower case on database save, when performing a query type interface field names without capital letters.

 	query := MyObject{}
 	dbs.Q(query).Find(db.O{"fieldtwo":"value"}).One(&query)